bencavins/python-p4-mock-challenge-cosmic-challenge/README.md

 ### GET /planets

-Return JSON data in the format below. **Note**: you should return a JSON response in this format, without any additional nested data related to each planet.
+Return JSON data in the format below.

 ```json
 [